tastybug/zettelkasten/catalog/vault.md

 ### Assessing Tokens

 As described a token is associated with policies which describe what you are allowed to do.
+Beyond that, they have a number of properties:

+* Accessor
+* TTL: a default lifespan, which might be extendable via renewals; once reached, it is revoked
+* Policies
+* Max TTL: the max lifespan, including possible renewals; once reached, it is revoked
+* Number of uses left: 0 means unlimited uses
+* renewal status
+* Oprhaned Token

+#### Token Hierarchy

+Tokens can be able to create child tokens.
+Both can have their individual TTL, but keep in mind that when a parent token is revoked, the child tokens are revoked too, even if they still have TTL left.

 #### Service Tokens (OAuth Access Token like)

 Service tokens are the default kind of token.
 They are persisted to the storage backend.
 They can be renewed, revoked and you can create child tokens.

+Service tokens start with `s.`.

 #### Batch Tokens (JWT like)

 Batch tokens are encrypted blobs.
 They are not stored to the backend and not replicated across clusters.

-They can't be renwed, they can't be root tokens, create child tokens and a few more things.
+They are limited in their abilities: they can't be renwed, they can't be root tokens, create child tokens and a few more things.

 The vault documentation proposed them for situations where MANY clients would need to create (service) tokens at once, making the storage backend slow.

-I'm getting the impression that batch tokens are like JWT: self contained, locally usable.
+I'm getting the impression thatbatch tokens are like JWT: self contained, locally usable.

+Batch tokens start with `b.`.

 ### Test Driving Policies